The-Marcy-Lab-School/react-express-auth/README.md

 ## Setup

+### Folder Structure + Package.json Files

+- `frontend/` - the front-end application code (React)
+- `server/` - the back-end server application code

+Each of these sub-directories has its own `package.json` file with their own dependencies and scripts.

+The `package.json` file in the root directory only has scripts for quickly building/running the full project.

+### Setup Steps

 - First, make sure that you have a new GitHub Organization for your project.
 - Select <kbd>Use this template</kbd> and select <kbd>Create a new repository</kbd>.
 Rename the repo and choose your GitHub organization as the owner.
 - Clone your repo.